Running Chromium on ARM64 Linux Servers: docker-compose Setup and Pitfalls

 driver: bridge

 The automation container reaches Chromium at http://chromium:9222.
-The port is never reachable from outside the Compose network.
+The port is not reachable from outside the Compose network.

 Verifying the WebSocket Endpoint Before Connecting